Pickerelweed

 Native

-Pickerelweed has elongated heart–shaped leaves with violet-blue flowers.
+Pickerelweed has elongated heart shaped leaves with violet blue flowers.

 Description

-Bright green leaves are straight, triangular, and can be egg-shaped to sword-shaped.
+Bright green leaves are straight, triangular, and can be egg shaped to sword shaped.
 Pickerelweed leaves are twice as long as they are wide.
-At the base they are heart-shaped or cut off and up to three-fourths of an inch wide.
-Straight flower spikes are up to six inches long with violet-blue or white flowers that have a short life cycle.
-The flowers of pickerelweed are funnel-shaped and have two lips.
-Fruits are thin and bladder-like with one seed.
-Thick, creeping rhizomes are rooted in mud with stems up to three feet tall.
+At the base they are heart shaped or cut off and up to three-fourths of an inch wide.

 Location